Ratimon/full-stack-blockchain-network/ngExplorer/README.md

 C:\Program Files (x86)\Google\Chrome\Application>chrome --disable-web-security --user-data-dir="c:\temp"

+## To do list

+This is a prototype of blockchain explorer based on Angular CLI 7 and Node 8.
+It's portable across Win32, Linux and MacOS X abeit recompilation ("ng build") is required.
+The user interface is engineering oriented for proof-of-concept and functional.
+More could be done to improve the application in the next and subsequent releases.

+It's worth to explore secured web socket (WSS) for interprocess communication with blockchain node.
+That will potentially reduce the latency in updating the blockchain.
+The periodic HTTP Get request and response introduces fixed latency in the data update.
+The WSS also provides secured and always-on connection between the explorer and node.

+Another major aspect to explore is differential update.
+That is process and data lighter than transferring, comparing and replacing the whole chain everytime.
+As the blockchain node has performed validation, comparison and update on the blockchain, it's repetitive effort to carry out similar cycles on explorer.
+The blockchain explorer and node work together as trusted pair.
+Explorer could read from a common data store to update the data incrementally.
+This makes the scaling feasible when the blockchain data grows over time.

+Integration of explorer with node is another possibility to enhance the scalability of the network while serving data exploration.
+Explorer and node could share a common in-memory data store for performance and resource optimization.
+Explorer only reads from the data store while node manage and update the store.

+Further down the horizon, it is feasible to morph explorer and node into microservices.
+That will allow the network to leverage on the autoscaling, multi-tier and multi-zone capabilities in many public clouds.
+Such capabilities could serve even higher transaction rate and achieve elastic scaling in response toor anticipation of fluctuating rate.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.